-We treat this entire production as fun and that we never let the betting get in the way of our fun.
-We also provide personal views on a range of topics from pandemics to recipes and from politics to the Arts.
-In fact, we comment on any matters we regard as pertinent to leading a generally decent life.
+We treat this entire production as fun and never let the betting get in the way of that fun.
+We also provide personal views on a range of topics, from pandemics to recipes and from politics to the Arts.
+We comment on any matters we regard as pertinent to leading a generally decent life.
 In short, we try to give you the answers to the Donald Rumsfeld conundrum.